 What is Yield Farming?

-Whether you’re a crypto beginner or an advanced user: check out our FAQ for information on the technology behind the Elrond blockchain, Elrond’s native token EGLD, staking and more.
+Whether you’re a crypto beginner or advanced, check out our FAQ for information on the technology behind the Elrond blockchain, Elrond’s native token EGLD (eGold), Staking, and Istari Vision.

 In our podcast series, we give you insights into one of the most innovative and powerful blockchains in the world and talk to industry representatives about their use cases.

-In our screencasts we introduce you to technical processes like setting up and using an Elrond wallet.
+In our screencasts, we show you technical processes, for example functions of the Elrond wallet.
 Recorded step by step and easy to follow.

-A lot is written about the technology behind Elrond, Elrond’s native token EGLD (eGold) and use cases for the Elrond blockchain.
-Take a look at selected articles and books worth reading.
+A lot is written about the Elrond blockchain technology, Elrond’s native token EGLD (eGold) and use cases for the Elrond blockchain.
+We have selected articles worth reading for you.

 Do you have questions about Istari Vision or the application possibilities of the Elrond blockchain?